 United Methodist Mardi Gras Jazz Mass

-Since 1999, West End United Methodist Church in Nashville, Tenn., has celebrated the day before Lent begins with a Mardi Gras Jazz Mass.
+Since 1999, West End United Methodist Church in Nashville, Tenn., has marked the day before Lent with a Mardi Gras Jazz Mass.
 Congregants and community members feast at the church’s Shrove Tuesday pancake supper, then head to the sanctuary for a lively New Orleans-style jazz worship service.
+In this encore video, we join the celebration.

 (Band plays “When the Saints Go Marching In”)